asreview/asreview/README.md

 ## ASReview LAB

-ASReview LAB is a user-friendly interface for screening documents and experimentation with AI-aided systematic reviews.
+ASReview LAB is a user-friendly interface for screening records and experimentation with AI-aided systematic reviews.
 Read more about using the software in the [Quick Tour](https://asreview.readthedocs.io/en/latest/lab/overview_lab.html).